 To eat the tamale, remove the corn husk from around the filling.
 You can either discard the husk or use it as a plate.
 Eat the masa filling with your fingers or a fork and knife.

 • Extra pulled pork filling can be used in tacos, sandwiches, enchiladas, or as a topping for a rice bowl.
+You can freeze it in a sealed container or resealable bag for up to 3 months.

-• When filling your tamales, make sure you spread the filling on the smooth side of the husk.
+• When filling your pork tamales, make sure you spread the filling on the smooth side of the husk.
 This will allow the filling to release easily from the corn husk.

-More great Mexican recipes
+More succulent Mexican pork recipes

 Red Chile Pork Tamales